altqc/Mirror/README.md

 ## Authentication Utils
 The project will include authentication utils but not methods to use them, you must write these yourself.
 The provided utils are basic HWID to MD5 hash getters.
-A guide on setting up your own auth server will be written in the future.
+A basic concept guide written by me may be viewed [here](https://gist.github.com/Trapss/962c3989d362d07a2cefc57de128ac04).

 ## Contributing
 All code is either written by me, or if stated otherwise taken from open source projects (Just me.haruhime.utils.AuthUtils.md5 & me.haruhime.utils.ColorUtils atm).